henrikingo/dsi/docs/config-specs/README.md

 * Paths (example: ../keys/aws.pem) are relative to a work directory where the user has cd into before executing the DP2.0 modules.
 These configuration files also reside in that work directory.

+**Empty values (python None)**

+* Empty values are mostly not allowed.
+  * For mongod options such as `fork`, you must specify `true`.
+  * Note: To some degree this requirement arises from implementation that reads the config files.
+    A None value is interpreted as no value and causes us to lookup the defaults.yml value or sometimes can cause an Exception due to calling .get() on a NoneType.
+* In `overrides.yml` file empty values are allowed.
+  * The interpretation in this case means that this particular value is not overridden, rather the value from the regular `module_name.yml` file will be used.
+  * This is needed for example when overriding a value in a list.
+Say you want to change the storage engine for the 3rd mongod in a replica set.
+The `overrides.yml` file would then contain:
+    `[None, None, { storage : engine : ... }]`
+* Note that if the application tries to read a value that doesn't exist, the config library will (in python) raise a `KeyError`.

 Overview of files
 -----------------